5 recommended OTC drugs

 Characteristics

-Visible pores, prominent shine in the T-zone (forehead, nose, chin), tendency to comedones and acne, makeup that slips off quickly.
+Visible pores, pronounced shine in the T-zone (forehead, nose, chin), a tendency toward comedones and acne, makeup that wears off quickly.
 Usually thick skin, more resistant to aging.

 OTC and cosmetic treatment

-Gentle cleansers with 0.5-2% salicylic acid — penetrate pores, dissolve sebum.
-Daily use tolerated.
+Gentle cleansers with salicylic acid 0.5-2% — penetrate the pores, dissolve sebum.
+Tolerated daily.

 Niacinamide 5-10% — regulates sebum production, reduces pores, improves texture.